Subscribe Donate

 Permaculture Magazine Award

-The Permaculture Magazine Award is an annual celebration of the vital work of permaculture projects from around the world.
+The Permaculture Magazine Award is a celebration of the vital work of permaculture projects from around the world.

 The Permaculture Magazine Award was established in 2018 and has awarded 24 projects with over £130,000 to date (May 2023).
 The award has received hundreds of applications, and it is a privilege to highlight this vital regenerative work that is world changing.